Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Introduction

 While ICL was initially observed in linguistic tasks, it has since been demonstrated in domains involving mathematical reasoning \citep{wei2022emergent, wei2023chainofthoughtpromptingelicitsreasoning, akyürek2023what, garg2022icl}.
 Recent work shows that LLMs such as GPT-3 \citep{brown2020language} and Llama-2 \citep{touvron2023llama2openfoundation} can, in the zero-shot setting, forecast time series \citep{gruver2024largelanguagemodelszeroshot, jin2024timellm}, infer governing principles of dynamical systems \citep{Liu_2024}, and perform regression and density estimation \citep{requeima2024llmprocessesnumericalpredictive, liu2025density}.
 From a theoretical perspective, in-context scaling laws have been analyzed by modeling LLM inference as a finite-state Markov chain, yielding analytical results for Markov-chain--generated inputs \citep{zekri2025largelanguagemodelsmarkov}, and by developing theoretical explanations of ICL scaling behavior when LLMs learn Hidden Markov Models \citep{dai2025pretrainedlargelanguagemodels}.

 We demonstrate that pretrained LLMs, such as Llama-3~\citep{grattafiori2024llama3herdmodels}, Phi-4~\citep{abdin2024phi4technicalreport}, and SmolLM3~\citep{smollm3_modelcard2025}, possess an additional zero-shot ICL capability: the ability to continue the dynamics of partial differential equations (PDEs) directly from serialized solution data (see Section \ref{sec:Methodology}).
 Our focus is on time-dependent PDEs, whose solutions often exhibit multi-dimensional correlations, long-range dependencies, and stiff nonlinear dynamics \citep{evans2010pde, haberman2013applied}.
 We adopt the following setup: representing spatiotemporal data as delimited sequences of real numbers and feeding them directly into an LLM, without any fine-tuning or natural-language prompting.
 The model generates token sequences autoregressively, effectively learning to infer both spatial structure and temporal dynamics from in-context information alone (see Figure~\ref{fig:workflow}).
 We emphasize that we \emph{do not} propose to employ LLMs as a new kind of PDE solver.
 Instead, we study their ICL behavior in continuing the spatiotemporal dynamics of PDEs, as a lens to investigate the inductive biases and numerical priors that emerge from large-scale pretraining.
-Python code to reproduce all numerical experiments is publicly available at \href{https://github.com/Jiajun-Bao/LLM-PDE-Dynamics}{https://github.com/Jiajun-Bao/LLM-PDE-Dynamics}.

 \textbf{Main Contributions.} \begin{enumerate}[leftmargin=*, label={\arabic*)}] \item We demonstrate that pretrained LLMs exhibit robust zero-shot predictive capabilities on discretized PDE solutions with random initial conditions without fine-tuning or natural language prompting. \item We identify in-context scaling laws for PDE-based spatiotemporal continuation with respect to temporal context length, spatial discretization, and rollout horizon, revealing behaviors analogous to truncation errors in classical numerical analysis. \item We analyze token-level predictive entropy and uncover a consistent three-stage progression in ICL behavior during spatiotemporal PDE continuation. \end{enumerate}